Hirshhorn Museum and Sculpture Garden, Washington D.C.

 As anticipated, the Hirshhorn also includes a remarkable sculpture garden.

-Located opposite the museum across Jefferson Drive, the 1.3-acre garden contains artworks by some of the most prominent American and European sculptors, surrounded by lawns and flowering trees, and is one major cultural attraction in Washington DC.
+Located opposite the museum across Jefferson Drive, the 1.3-acre garden contains artworks by some of the most prominent American and European sculptors surrounded by lawns and flowering trees; the garden is one of the most popular cultural attractions in Washington DC.

 The program of events of the Hirshhorn features temporary exhibitions, artist interviews and talks, learning activities, creative workshops, and special events.

 The building of the museum also contains a specialized library and a gift shop.

 The sculpture “Untitled (Big Man)” by Ron Mueck, 2000, part of the Hirshhorn Museum’s permanent collection.
-Photo Angela N.
+Photo Angela n.(CC BY 2.0).

 A view of the interactive exhibition Pulse (2018) by Mexican-Canadian artist Rafael Lozano-Hemmer.
-Photo Phil Roeder.
+Photo Phil Roeder (CC BY 2.0).

 The site-specific installation “Directions” by Brazilian artist Ernesto Neto, 2002.
-Photo Anokarina.
+Photo Anokarina (CC BY-SA 2.0).

 The sculpture garden of the Hirshhorn Museum with the bronze sculpture “Monument to Balzac” by Auguste Rodin, 1892-1897.
 Photo by Vincent.

 Cover image: the north facade of the Hirshhorn Museum in Washington D.C.
-Photo Jpellgen.
+Photo Jpellgen (CC BY-NC-ND 2.0).

 How our readers rate this museum (you can vote)

 The sculpture gardens of museums are often great open-air art galleries: four examples in Otterlo, Washington, Jerusalem, and Venice

 More in Washington, D.C.